indieweb/indieauth-client-php/README.md

 Detailed Usage for Clients
 --------------------------

 The first thing an IndieAuth client needs to do is to prompt the user to enter their web address.
-This is the basis of IndieAuth, requiring each person to have their own website.
+This is the basis of IndieAuth, where user identifiers are URLs.
 A typical IndieAuth sign-in form may look something like the following.

 ```
 Your URL: [ example.com ]